arcchandra36/Smart-Inventory-Co-Pilot-Project-/README.md

-# 📦 Smart Inventory Co-Pilot
+# 📦 StockSense AI Smart Inventory Co-Pilot

 A comprehensive inventory management system built with Python and Streamlit that provides intelligent insights, predictions, and recommendations for retail inventory management.